wyy01011/Numeria/README.md

 - Built using **Streamlit** for an interactive UI.

 ## 🛠️ Tech Stack & Dependencies
-To run this project, you need to install the following dependencies:
+To run this project, we need to install the following dependencies:

 ```bash
 pip install langchain langchain-groq python-dotenv langchain-community streamlit
 ```

 ## 🔑 API Configuration
 This project uses the **DeepSeek API**.
-You must set up your API key in an `.env` file.
+We must set up your API key in an `.env` file.

 ## ▶️ Running the Application
 To launch the Streamlit app, run: